-In the past six years the council has worked to reduce costs to be more efficient in offsetting inflation but the authority continues to face a number of ongoing challenges and it has to focus on investing in its priorities, which offer value for money and improve services for residents.
-Tackling the climate emergency remains key for the council as we work to ensure two of our strategic priorities: a clean and green borough and safe and strong communities.
+Inflation in the past six years has meant the council has worked to reduce costs to be more efficient, but the authority continues to face a number of ongoing challenges and it has to focus on investing in its priorities, which offer value for money and improve services for residents.
+There has also been a rise in temporary accommodation and as a result, the council chose to prioritise investment in social housing in its 2022-23 budget.